Bagel (tennis)

 In tennis, a bagel is when the set ends with a score of 6–0.
 An extremely rare type of bagel, where no point is lost, is called a golden set.
 Most bagel sets occur in the early rounds of tennis tournaments where the favorites play lower-ranked players, such as lucky losers or wild cards.

 Etymology

 The term refers to the similarity between the shape of a zero and the shape of a bagel.
 The tennis term was coined by players Harold Solomon and Eddie Dibbs, and popularized by commentator Bud Collins.

 Surface disparity

-Statistics of the men's singles Grand Slam tournaments from 2000 to 2016 are as follows: at Wimbledon (grass surface), 127 bagels were made; at French Open (clay surface), 267; at the US Open Tennis Championship (hard surface), 275, and at the Australian Open (hard surface), 238..
+Statistics of the men's singles Grand Slam tournaments from 2000 to 2016 are as follows: at Wimbledon (grass), 127 bagels were made; at French Open (clay), 267; at the US Open Tennis Championship (hardcourt), 275, and at the Australian Open (hardcourt), 238..
 Björn Borg (five-time Wimbledon champion and six-time French Open champion) recorded twenty 6–0 sets at the French Open, and only five at Wimbledon.